(1995 - )

 Media: August Roterberg (CD - contains copies of all his written works above).

 Magic Dealer/ manufacturer from South Bend Indiana.
-He also wortked with Abbotts and Tannens, selling them some of the rights to his original effects.
+He also worked with Abbotts and Tannens, selling them some of the rights to his original effects.

 Invented: Spooky Spots (c.
-1940), Swallowing Wand, Fantastic, Swindle Pips, Hypnotic Block, Vanishing Television Set, Miracle Memory Power, Sword Through Neck, Double Dynamite, Pentro Penny, Daffy Dice (1956), Real Smoke, Mental Pencil, Crazy Cube,Coin Capers (1958), Hypnotic Card Box, Black Magic, Genie Beads (1957) , Atomic Power, Little Fooler (1958), Card and Silk Sword, Shooting Through the Girl, Double Box Prediction Chest, Cardo Escapo, Funny Money, Riddle Ribbon, Wacky Washer and many more.
+1940), Swallowing Wand, Fantastic, Swindle Pips, Hypnotic Block, Phantom Block, Vanishing Television Set, Miracle Memory Power, Sword Through Neck, Double Dynamite, Pentro Penny, Daffy Dice (1956), Real Smoke, Mental Pencil, Crazy Cube,Coin Capers (1958), Hypnotic Card Box, Black Magic, Genie Beads (1957) , Atomic Power, Little Fooler (1958), Card and Silk Sword, Shooting Through the Girl, Double Box Prediction Chest, Cardo Escapo, Funny Money, Riddle Ribbon, Wacky Washer, Peppermint Candy Tube and many more.

 (1920 - 2006)